Kensington, Philadelphia: Protests

-Somerset Station SEPTA Closure
+Somerset Station SEPTA closure

 On March 21, 2021, SEPTA indefinitely closed the Somerset Station of the Market-Frankford Line (MFL).
-The closure, which happened without consulting with residents and lacked advanced notice, was ostensibly to repair elevators that had been damaged by human waste and trash and concerns about safety for workers.
+The closure, which happened without consulting with residents and lacked advance notice, was ostensibly to repair elevators that had been damaged by human waste and trash and concerns about safety for workers.
 However, the decision to close the station "indefinitely" led hundreds of Kensington residents to march from Somerset Station to Allegheny Station in protest, recreating the longer trip many of them had to take to access the MFL since the closure.
 Protestors demanded a clear reopening date for the station, safer conditions for SEPTA workers, addiction services, services for homeless people in the area, and more.
 The station was reopened on April 5 with increased police presence.

 Safehouse Supervised Injection Site

 The proposal to open a supervised injection site in Kensington has faced backlash from residents, despite the area's prevalent public drug use.
 Safehouse, a nonprofit founded in 2018 with the purpose of opening the first supervised injection site in the country, sought a location in Kensington after their proposed South Philly location ran into opposition from neighbors of the site.
-In Kensington, most residents have opposed the plans and organized against the site being located in Kensington, including leaders of five civic organizations in the area.
+In the neighborhood, some residents have opposed the plans and organized against the site being located in Kensington, including leaders of five civic organizations in the area.
 However, some residents and many harm reduction advocates in the area are supportive.